infoatgodreams/GoDreams-Repository/Roll Ups/Child Development/Child Development.md

 ## Effect of Trauma on Development

+From a review on the impact of trauma on child development, we now know that
 - #### General cognitive and language delay
 	- On the whole, children exposed to neglect may be more vulnerable to general delays in cognitive and language development.
 Neglected children and those raised in poverty may be more at risk of general cognitive delay than those exposed to abuse
 	- Among abused children, increasing severity of abuse is associated with lowered IQ relative to matched controls
 	- The presence of PTSD appears to affect cognitive functioning.
 Studies show that children with PTSD subsequent to abuse have lower verbal IQ on assessment, suggesting that the presence of PTSD rather than abuse _per se_ may be more relevant
 	- The IQ scores of those children exposed to domestic violence was found to be eight points lower than children who were not exposed to violence; after controlling for the effects of genetics and other forms of maltreatment

 - #### Problems with memory:
 	- There is reasonable evidence that memory is affected by trauma and adversity.
 Brain structures that are associated with memory consolidation have been found to differ in adults (but not children) who report a history of abuse.

 - #### Bias in the processing of social/emotional information
 	- There is some evidence that social and emotional information is processed differently among children that have experienced abuse.
 The amygdala, an area of the brain associated with the automatic (pre-conscious) processing of emotional information, has been shown to be over-responsive to emotional stimuli (e.g., angry faces) in studies of abused children

 - ##### Metacognitive skills
 	- Neuropsychological research suggests that children who have experienced neglect and physical abuse can experience problems in auditory attention and cognitive flexibility (problem-solving and planning)

 - ##### Behavioural regulation
 	- Compared to non-neglected peers, emotionally neglected children may have less efficient brain activity during tasks that require inhibitory control, suggesting that neglect is associated with poor ability to self-regulate and inhibit responses